hyunjaec/MScA_Deep_Learning_Project/README.md

 ### vision_transformer.ipynb

 Model with VisionTransformer.
 Consists of function for divide the image into patches and actual model.
-The model architecture is from the vision transformer from google research github page: https://github.com/google-research/vision_transformer.
+The model architecture is used the vision transformer from google research github page: https://github.com/google-research/vision_transformer.

 ## Team